jts307/TinySearchEngine/crawler/IMPLEMENTATION.md

 ## Pseudo code

-The pseudo code for the crawler is as follows:
+The pseudo code for the crawler goes as follows:

-Execute from a command line as shown in the User Interface:
+### Execute from a command line as shown in the User Interface:

 Parameters are passed to: